jqlee85/react-netlify-form/README.md

 - `onError`: A function that runs if there are errors posting to Netlify.
 - `validate`: A promise function that runs before form submission.
 Return `true` to prevent the form from submitting.
 - `honeypotName`: The name of the honeypot field.
 Default: `"__bf"`
+- `recatpchaError`: The error message if a reCAPTCHA is included and failes.
+Default: `"Please complete reCAPTCHA to submit this form."`
+- `statusError`: The error message for a non 200 status on form submit.
+Default: `"The form data was not sent.
+Please try again later."`